Recognizing a Codeine Overdose

 - Preventing Codeine Overdose

-A national crisis, opioid abuse includes a wide range of drugs—from heroin to a host of prescription medications.
+A national crisis, opioid abuse includes a wide range of drugs—from heroin to any number of prescription medications.
 Nearly 4 million Americans older than 12—1.4% of the population—abuse prescription pain relievers, including codeine.
-Half a percent of youths between 12 and 17 have a pain reliever use disorder 1.
-Of the 1,244,872 people who visited an emergency department in 2011 for non-pharmaceutical drug use, one-third were there due to opioids 2.
+Half a percent of adolescents between 12 and 17 have a pain reliever use disorder1.
+Of the 1,244,872 people who visited an emergency department in 2011 for non-pharmaceutical drug use, 1/3 were there because of opioids2.

-Codeine induces a sense of euphoria and relaxation.
-Codeine overdose occurs when you ingest enough of the drug to cause dangerous—even fatal—side effects.
+Codeine induces a sense of euphoria and relaxation, while a codeine overdose occurs when you ingest enough of the drug to cause dangerous—even fatal—side effects.
 While a single misuse can be fatal, if you or someone you care for is struggling with a codeine addiction, be especially alert for the signs of an overdose.
-If codeine overdose is suspected, promptly seek emergency medical assistance.
+If overdose is suspected, promptly seek emergency medical assistance.

 Some of these overdose effects may include 5: